Addressing common myths about the Amish

 Do Amish pay taxes?
 Yes.
 They pay all taxes English (non-Amish) people do, except for Social Security, which they consider a form of insurance (most, but not all Amish, such as those working for non-Amish employers, are exempt from Social Security).
 These include income, sales, property, and other taxes.

-Does a blue gate outside an Amish home have special meaning?
+What does a blue gate outside an Amish home mean?
 The myth referenced here, which developed in Lancaster County, suggests that an Amishman paints his gate blue if he has a daughter of marriageable age.

 While it might be a charming yarn to spin for tourist visitors, this is fiction.
 Amish females of courting age will join youth groups and their status will be well known to potential suitors via their social circles and other connections.

-Do Amish marry siblings, cousins or other close relatives?
+Do Amish marry siblings or cousins?
 Generally, no. However as a closed community with few outsiders joining, some Amish couples are inevitably related, some closer than others.
 Second cousin marriages may sometimes occur.

-Do Amish employ non-Amish men to impregnate their women?
+Do non-Amish men impregnate Amish women?
 It’s easy to see where this myth originates: Amish communities are generally closed and they have had issues with genetic disorders.
 Thus, they need “fresh blood” from outside to rehabilitate the gene pool.

 However, there is no evidence to suggest this has ever been a practice sanctioned by Amish.
 In fact, Amish consider premarital or out-of-wedlock sex a serious sin to be confessed to the church.